ELENA-LANG/elena-lang/readme.txt

 To install just unzip all the files into a directory you want.

-You may need to add a path to BIN folder to system environment (e.g. c:\elena\bin).
+You may need to add a path to BIN folder to system environment (e.g. <app root>\bin).

 Otherwise you may use setup executable.